 We all know the old adage– if we fail to plan, we plan to fail.
 Effective planning is super important, and contrary to popular belief, doing more isn’t always better.
 Quality of tasks will always outrank the quantity of tasks.
 Pick the top three most important tasks you need to accomplish in a day, and focus only on those three things.
 If you happen to finish your list, you can start working on other items.
 If you don’t, put the remaining tasks on your list for tomorrow.
 Designate your tasks the night before, so there’s no thought involved when you sit down with your coffee in the morning.
 Just get to work.
 If you need help finder a great day planner, click here for 16 of the best planners for 2017.

 9. Set specific times to check and answer emails.

 Oh, email– the silent time killer.
 Since most of us communicate professionally through email, we can’t simply shirk the responsibility altogether.
 Set designated times (ie thirty minute slots at both 9AM and 4PM) to check and respond to urgent emails.
 It’s easier than it sounds, since I’m personally tempted to check my inbox for important messages multiple times every hour.
 However, this restriction is a change I’m devoted to making in the new year, since my productivity really takes a toll when I’m not responsible with my email time.

 10. Use apps to block distracting websites.

 Just like emails, Facebook and Twitter literally suck valuable energy of our workdays.
-Stay focused with a productivity app that blocks tempting websites, like social media, during designated work hours.
-My boyfriend Kyle is a writer, so he signed up for WriteRoom a few months ago.
+Stay focused with a productivity app that’s designed to keep you on task by blocking tempting websites during designated work hours.
+My boyfriend Kyle is a writer, so he signed up for WriteRoom and F.B.
+Purity a few months ago.
 He loves it.
 Other alternative apps (recommended by Mashable) are Freedom, Anti-Social, RescueTime, and Dark Room.

 11. Cook your own meals at least one night a week.